sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **First, for NPN species with larger pools/spatial extents of observations, I wonder if would be useful to calibrate the models using subsets somehow stratified by climate and/or latitude.
 For example, train the models using only warm region (or southern) red maple and test on cold region maples (or vice versa).
 Perhaps this could further address the issue of model identifiability (as discussed in Lines  259-277).
 While the oft-mentioned Basler (2016) study certainly had nice spatiotemporal coverage, it did not have nearly the latitudinal/climate variability that NPN affords.**

-We discussed this and ultimately decided that it is beyond the scope of the current paper.
-Although we agree that this approach has the potential to improve the paper, we are doubtful if it would address the issue of identifiability.
-The Harvard and Hubbard Brook LTER share 3 species in common and are relatively close (~150km), yet their parameter estimates varied widely for most models (see images S4-S5 in the original and revised text).
+We agree that this approach is a valuable next step, but ultimately decided that doing this properly would require a follow up paper rather than an additional analysis in this one.
+That said, we are doubtful that it would address the issue of identifiability.
+The Harvard and Hubbard Brook LTER share 3 species in common and are relatively close (~150km), yet their parameter estimates varied widely for most models (see images S4-S5 in the original text, now S8-S9 in the revised text).
-We also feel that it would require too much space to adequately investigate and discuss, and that the current set of analyses sufficiently accomplish the goals we set out in the introduction.

 **Second, given the length of time series of the LTER datasets, I think it would be useful to further examine the performance of models based on other criteria such as the amount of interannual variability explained (correlation or R-square) or bias during anomalously warm or cold years.
 Perhaps the latter might be outside of the overall realm of the paper, but I think it would be informative to know which models capture this type of information which matters in a global change context.**

 See the note to Reviewer 1 about general model recommendations.
 We have updated the Supplemental images S1 and S2 to included Pearson's correlation in addition to the RMSE for all dataset inter comparisons.
+We decided that more expansive analyses were beyond the scope of this paper, but are hopeful that the open and reproducible nature of the code and data for this project will allow others (or our future selves) to conduct the important follow up analyses suggested by the reviewer.

 ### Minor Comments and Suggestions: